 It is possible.
-As to the applicable restrictions, the Pharmaceutical Affairs Law and the Standards for Fair Advertising Practices stipulate that, in relation to advertisements of non-prescription medicines to the general public, a pharmaceutical company must not make a false or exaggerated advertisement in relation to their name, method of manufacturing or indications or effects.
-However, please note that, in accordance with the amendment of the Pharmaceutical Affairs Law, which was not directly related to advertisement, and came into force on June 1, 2009, the amendment of the ministerial ordinance of the Law was made public on February 6, 2009, and also came into force on June 1, 2009.
-According to this amendment (of the ministerial ordinance), nonprescription medicines, excluding ones which have a low risk of adverse effects, are prohibited from being sold on the Internet or by other forms of mail order.
-Under the amended regulation, as noted above, it is not possible to advertise to market such medicines on the Internet or by other forms of mail order.
+As to the applicable restrictions, the Pharmaceutical Affairs Act and the Standards for Fair Advertising Practices stipulate that, in relation to advertisements of non-prescription medicines to the general public, a pharmaceutical company must not make a false or exaggerated advertisement in relation to their name, method of manufacturing or indications or effects.
+According to the ministerial ordinance of the Pharmaceutical Affairs Act, non-prescription medicines, except those which have a low risk of adverse effects, are prohibited from being sold on the Internet or by other forms of mail order.
+In other words, under this regulation, it is not possible to advertise to market such medicines on the Internet or by other forms of mail order.